 It is possible that we will fund acquisitions through the issuance of additional common units or other equity securities.
 Holders of any additional common units we issue will be entitled to share equally with the then-existing holders of common units in our distributions of available cash.
-In addition, the issuance of additional partnership interests may dilute (i) the percentage interests of the then-existing holders of common units in our net assets and (ii) the voting rights of the then-existing holders of common units under our partnership agreement.
+In addition, the issuance of additional partnership interests may dilute (i) the percentage interests of the then-existing holders of common units under our partnership agreement.